paigeweber13/fine-hardware-visualization/README.md

   - [Others:](#others)
     - [Works by Martin Schultz:](#works-by-martin-schultz)

+# Installation
+In summary, to install all dependencies on ubuntu (should work with all debian-based systems), follow the workflow below:
+1. compile likwid from source: see [here](https://github.com/RRZE-HPC/likwid)
+2. edit `LIKWID_PREFIX` in config.mk in the fhv root directory to match the location where likwid was installed in step 1
+3. Install build dependencies for fhv with the command `sudo apt-get install libboost-program-options-dev libcairo2-dev libpango1.0-dev`
+4. In the directory of fhv, run the following commands:
+   - `make`
+   - `make perfgroups`
+   - (optional, untested) `make install`

+If you'd like more details of what is used and why, read the prerequisites section.

-# Prerequisites
+# Dependencies
 ## Compiled from source
  - **likwid >= 5.0.1:** a version above 5.0.1 is required, as this has support for memory counters and is confirmed to use `likwid-accessD` without root permissions.
 If this version is available with your package manager, use that.
 Otherwise, build it from source.
 Instructions to do this are available [here](https://github.com/RRZE-HPC/likwid).
-Be sure to change `LIKWID_PREFIX` in the makefile to match wherever likwid is installed
+Be sure to change `LIKWID_PREFIX` in this repository's makefile to match wherever likwid is installed
  - additional perfgroups not included with likwid.
 These can be installed by running `make perfgroups` in the root directory.